Sergey-Rails/dev_site/contributing/issues.md

 **Reopened**

 The issue has been reopened.
-This issue will be applied automatically by Spreebot whenever an issue is reopened in Github.
+This label will be applied automatically by Spreebot whenever an issue is reopened in Github.

 ### Rejected